RISC-V-KernelCI-Mentorship/riscv-lab/README.md

 The GitHub runners depend on worfklows that can be called via the GitHub REST API (e.g., [kselftest.yml](.github/workflows/kselftest.yml)).

 To configure the GitHub app you must follow the steps described in the [GitHub Docs](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow).
 In our case we configured the app at the organization level.

+Furthermore, after running the tests, the workflow will try to submit results to KCIDB.
+To do so you'll need a token.
+The token needs to be stored in the Secrets and variables section in GitHub.
+To store the token you'll have to follow these steps:

+1. Go to the repo in GitHub
+2. Click on settings
+3. Under security, click on Secrets and variables
+4. Click on **New repository secret**
+5. Name the secret `KCIDB_CREDENTIALS`, and paste the token in the **Secret** field (follow the format described in [KCIDB docs](https://github.com/kernelci/kcidb))